 The impressive sounding King Shepherd is a crossbreed that has been catching on among dog lovers recently.

-As a cross between the German Shepherd and an offshoot of the same breed known as the Shiloh Shepherd, this cross attempts to combine the best qualities of both into one breed, becoming the “King” of the shepherd breeds!
+This cross attempts to combine the best qualities of the German Shepherd and Shiloh Shepherd into one breed, becoming the “King” of the shepherd breeds!

 Where Does the King Shepherd Come From?